-BMCC has developed materials and programs to educate its students, faculty and staff on the nature, dynamics, common circumstances and effects of sexual assault, domestic/intimate partner violence and stalking, and the means to reduce their occurrence and prevent them.
+BMCC is committed to creating a community free from Sexual Misconduct.
+BMCC has developed materials and programs to educate its students, faculty and staff on the nature, dynamics, common circumstances and effects of Sexual Assault, Dating Violence, Domestic Violence and Stalking, and the means to reduce their occurrence and prevent them.
 These programs are offered to incoming freshmen and transfer students during fall and spring orientation sessions.
-The Title IX Coordinator and the Vice President for Student Affairs offices provide this training to student activity groups, clubs, and athletic teams.
+The Title IX Coordinator and the Vice

+President for Student Affairs offices provide this training to student activity groups, clubs, and athletic teams.
 Prevention education materials are distributed to all students during campus orientation activities.

-CUNY's of creating a community free from sexual violence is a high priority and we have created training programs for both students and employees that are specifically tailored to CUNY campuses.
 SPARC, or the Sexual and Interpersonal Violence Prevention and Response Course, is mandated for all incoming and transfer students, and is offered to all other students through an easily accessible online portal.
-This program educates students on key information such as the definition of affirmative consent, where to go on campus if they, or someone they know, have been affected by sexual misconduct, and what resources are available to them for assistance.
+This program educates students on key information such as the definition of affirmative consent, where to go on campus if they, or someone they know, have been affected by Sexual Misconduct, and what resources are available to them for assistance.
 The course is custom tailored so that students will receive their specific campus's contact information for Public Safety, Title IX Coordinator, Campus Health Services, Mental Health Counseling Center, and Office of Student Affairs.
 Additionally, CUNY added an alcohol education module to make sure students understand the dangers of irresponsible alcohol consumption and how it relates to sexual violence.

-CUNY also created an online employee training program, the Employee Sexual Misconduct Prevention and Response Course, or ESPARC.
-The program, which all employees are required to take annually, informs employees how to identify, prevent, and respond to sexual misconduct in the workplace.
-In addition to educating employees on the various CUNY policies related to these topics, it also lets them know where to go, and whom to speak, if they, a student, a colleague, or subordinate, experiences sexual misconduct.
-Additionally, it gives examples of conduct that constitute sexual harassment, and informs them what outside agencies employees may go to seek legal redress.
-Furthermore, each campus's online course not only informs them who is responsible at their specific campus for investigation these types of complaints, but also gives them up to date contact information for those individuals.
+ESPARC, or the Employee Sexual Misconduct Prevention and Response Course, is a mandated annual training to inform employees how to identify, prevent, and respond to Sexual Misconduct in the workplace.
+In addition to educating employees on the various CUNY policies related to these topics, it also identifies where to go, and with whom to speak, if they, a student, a colleague, or subordinate, experiences Sexual Misconduct.
+Additionally, it gives examples of conduct that may constitute Sexual Harassment, and informs employees that they may also seek legal redress from outside agencies.
+Each campus's online course informs participants who is responsible at their specific campus for investigating Sexual Misconduct and provides up to date contact information for those individuals.